ArenKDesai/Aren-s-Notes/Operating Systems/Persistence Review/SSDs and RAID.md

 - has natural load balancing

 #### Operations
-- Reading a page involves retrieving the contents of an entire page which can be 25-75 miliseconds
+- Reading a page involves retrieving the contents of an entire page which can be 25-75 microseconds
 - erasing a block resets each page in the block to all 1s. cost is 1.5-4.5 miliseconds.
 This is much more expensive than reading.
--
+- writing a page is changing bits from 1 to 0

 ### NAND
 A NAND flash block is a grid of cells, of the following: